UBC-MDS/punisheR/README.md

 ```

-When scoring the two the model using AIC and BIC, we can see that the penalty when using `bic` is greater
+When scoring the model using AIC and BIC, we can see that the penalty when using `bic` is greater
 than the penalty obtained using `aic`.

 ```r